Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 This includes a Teensy-centric Arduino class library for reading the sensor.

 Tested on Teensy 3.6 OK and fast!
+In fact, the processing app can't keep up without inserting a few milliseconds delay in the Teensy 3.6 loop.

 The sensor consists of a linear array of 256 photodiodes.
 The sensor pixels are clocked out using "parallel mode" of the sensor datasheet example, and thus 2 pixels are presented to the ADC for reading at a time.